 Technically, some do allow you to have fish or lizards.
 All depends on the specific command.

 The barracks is usually a pretty disgusting place as it is.
 The moment the NCOs leave, it goes back to the same filthy condition that it was in the day before.

 Pets are already unclean creatures that require constant maintenance…but troops don’t care!

-3. Nearly an entire kitchen
+Some barracks have nearly an entire kitchen

 There’s always one person in every barracks that knows how to and will cook for everyone.
 Sometimes they’re not even an actual chef — doesn’t matter.

 Being the barracks chef takes a lot more appliances than just a hot pad and coffee pot.
 These guys do it all in style.